 Or, follow my CoCoRaHS station if you really want to.

 Nathan Pope (PhD: 2019-) recently received his bachelors of science in physics from Harvey Mudd College.
 He has always been passionate about atmospheric science and now has the opportunity to pursue that passion in his post-graduate studies.
 Nathan is working with me and Adele on a project for the Navy on coastal fog.

 Past Group Members

-Nick Falk (Undergraduate: 2018-2019) is currently working on a project examining the impact of hydrometeor fall speed relationships and the care we need to take in comparing bin and bulk CRM simulations.
+Nick Falk (Undergraduate: 2018-2019) worked on a project examining the impact of hydrometeor fall speed relationships and the care we need to take in comparing bin and bulk CRM simulations.
 Nick is currently attending Colorado State University.
 Nick’s webpage.

 Hrag Najarian (Undergraduate: 2017-2019) is currently attending the University of Oklahoma.
 See Hrag’s description (sorry, no slides…) of our work together at the 2019 AMS Annual Meeting. https://www.youtube.com/watch?v=jiYjaKahvzw .
 Or, read his extended abstract.
 Find out more here .